erick-rivas/nodejs-api-reference/src/sources/guidelines.md

 ## Overview
   - Source.ts:  Represent implementations of the repository methods.
-  - Mappers.ts: Handle the parsing of framework models to business models *e.g json > Car model*
+  - Mappers.ts: Handle the parsing of framework models to business models *e.g json > Car model*.
   - Executor: Handle commons framework actions such as connection initializations, common queries and transactions.
     > The main objective of this class is to uncouple as much as possible actions related to the framework and the repository.